Principles underlying efficient exciton transport unveiled by information-geometric analysis: Validity of Previous Studies

 \section{Validity of Previous Studies}

 Although the main text emphasizes that on-site energies are the important transport parameters in most typical parameter regimes, we note here that this does not invalidate the previous studies mentioned at the beginning of the main text.
 Fig.~\ref{fig:SI_PureDeph_NoCross} shows a repeat of the left hand panel of Fig. 4 in the main text with the phonon spectrum changed to an infinite temperature flat spectrum ($J_3$ in the main text).
-This gives rise to the phenomenological pure dephasing (in the site basis) considered in previous studies.
-It is clear here that the position parameters have a stronger influence on the transport properties, over a large range of nearest neighbour hopping strengths, with this type of vibrational environment description.
-Therefore, for many of the models constructed in previous literature, it is sensible to focus on optimizing the geometric arrangement of sites in order to to achieve efficient transport.
-However, with our more realistic model we find that this is no longer the case.
+This gives rise to the same phenomenological pure dephasing (in the site basis) considered in many previous studies.
+With this less realistic form of dephasing, the position parameters have a much stronger influence on the transport properties over a large range of nearest neighbour hopping strengths.
+Therefore, for many of the pure-dephasing models constructed in previous literature, it is sensible to focus on optimizing the geometric arrangement of sites in order to achieve efficient transport; however, with our more realistic model we find that this is no longer the case.